-We apply a practical expedient to expense costs as incurred for costs to obtain a contract when the amortization period would have been one year or less.
-These costs are recorded within sales and marketing expenses.
+The Company applies a practical expedient to expense costs as incurred for costs to obtain a contract when the amortization period would have been one year or less.
+These costs are recorded within sales and marketing expenses in the accompanying Consolidated Statement of Operations.

 Warranty The Company provides for the estimated costs of warranties at the time revenue is recognized.
-The specific terms and conditions of those warranties vary depending upon the product sold and geography of sale.
+The specific terms and conditions of those warranties vary depending upon the microturbine product sold and the geography of sale.
 The Company's product warranties generally start from the delivery date and continue for up to twenty-four months.
 Factors that affect the Company's warranty obligation include product failure rates, anticipated hours of product operations and costs of repair or replacement in correcting product failures.
-These factors are estimated costs to address reliability repairs on products no longer in warranty when, in the Company's judgment, and in accordance with a specific plan developed by the Company, it is prudent to provide such repairs.
+These factors are estimates that may change based on new information that becomes available each period.
+Similarly, the Company also accrues the estimated costs to address reliability repairs on products no longer in warranty when, in the Company's judgment, and in accordance with a specific plan developed by the Company, it is prudent to provide such repairs.
 The Company assesses the adequacy of recorded warranty liabilities quarterly and adjusts the liability as necessary.
 When the Company has sufficient evidence that product changes are altering the historical failure occurrence rates, the impact of such changes is then taken into account in estimating future warranty liabilities.